Welcome to the Graduate Program in the Department of Molecular Genetics at the Ohio State University!

 The Graduate Program in Molecular Genetics offers a course of study and research leading to the Doctor of Philosophy (PhD) degree.
 Our program provides a full spectrum of research training opportunities with the underlying common theme of Molecular Genetics.
 Research in individual faculty laboratories focuses on fundamental questions in Molecular, Cellular and Developmental Biology.

-A wide range of model organisms are employed in the ongoing research efforts.
-The use of these model organisms allows powerful genetic and molecular approaches to be applied to the various biological problems being studied.
+A wide range of model organisms and genetic systems are employed in the ongoing research efforts.
+The use of models allows powerful genetic and molecular approaches to be applied to the various biological problems being studied.
 The goal of our graduate program is to train scientists who will be able to establish themselves as independent researchers in academia, government or industry.
+Meet some of our current graduate students and see where our alumni end up.

 Entering students take a set of Core Courses as well as Laboratory Rotations in the first year of study.
 The courses provide the core information required for undertaking research in Molecular Genetics, while the lab rotations provide a chance to sample first-hand the types of research being conducted in the Program.
 The Graduate Studies Committee serves as academic advisor to the incoming students.
 Both the course work and lab rotations are designed to allow students a chance to experience the "big picture" in the field of Molecular Genetics, as well as supplying the facts needed to make an informed decision for the choice of thesis research advisor.
 By the end of the first year, incoming students will select a thesis research advisor in whose lab a thesis research project will be conducted.